What are the Risks and Challenges of Trade Finance?

-To mitigate the risks for both the buyer and the seller, the terms of payment are often delivered into part-payments and separate guarantees throughout the design, production and delivery of the product.
+To mitigate the risks for both the buyer and the seller (especially for bespoke products), the terms of payment may be part-payments and separate guarantees throughout the design, production and delivery of the product.

-One area of cargo insurance that a seller should be aware of is who should arrange the insurance – this is often determined by the agreed terms of delivery.
-Another area of cargo insurance is the risk of the buyer arranging insurance according to some terms of delivery.
-If the buyer fails to insure the cargo shipment in a proper way, the insurance could be invalid if, for example, the port or transport route changes and the items arrive in damaged condition.
+If the buyer fails to insure (where it is his responsibility) the cargo shipment in a proper way, the insurance could be invalid if, for example, the port or transport route changes and the items arrive in damaged condition.

-Currency risk policies have historically taken a back seat and been relatively basic.
-There are a range of financial instruments available today and all need the correct risk management policies in place.
+There are a range of financial instruments available to manage FX risk.
 Due to the increasing volatility seen in the market and the need to operate in various currencies, policies need to be flexible and cater accordingly.

-Prior to developing a strategy, a company should look at what proportion of a business relates to imports or exports, the currencies that are being used, when payments are to be made, and what currency is used when payments and invoices are made.
+Prior to developing a strategy, a company should look at what proportion of their business relates to imports or exports, the currencies that are being used, when payments are to be made, and what currency is used for supplier payments and invoices.

 7 | The credit process and securing finance